-The primary goal of a Peace Tax Advocate (PTA) is to build long-term relationships with the local office of your member of congress so that H.R.
-1947 will become law.
+The primary goal of a Peace Tax Advocate (PTA) is to build long-term relationships with the local office of your member of congress so that the Religious Freedom Peace Tax Fund bill will become law.
 PTA’s are a part of a cooperative grassroots effort with the National Campaign for a Peace Tax Fund and other supporters in your congressional district, state, and across the U.S. who share your convictions on military spending through our conscripted income tax payment.
 The time commitment averages two to three hours a month.

 Here are some things you can do as a Peace Tax Advocate:

-- (1) Reach out to others in your community and inform others about H.R.
-1947.
+- (1) Reach out to others in your community and inform others about the Religious Freedom Peace Tax Fund bill.

 - (1) Contact your member of congress, send letters, but most importantly, set up meetings in the local office of your congressional representative.

 - (1) Keep the national office of NCPTF informed of your efforts.
 We appreciate your efforts!